Osman Foyo: AFC Wimbledon

 Foyo with AFC Wimbledon in 2025.

 On 30 January 2025, it was announced that Foyo had signed on a two and a half year contract with League Two side AFC Wimbledon.
 He made his debut on 11 February in a 3–0 win over Crewe Alexandra, coming on for Matty Stevens near the end of the match.
 He made his first start for Wimbledon on 21 April in a 1–0 defeat to Gillingham.
 He finished the season with 6 appearances for Wimbledon.

 On 10 July 2025, The Football Association informed Wimbledon that Foyo had been charged in relation to alleged breaches of their betting rules.
 He was imposed a £1,000 fine and suspended from footballing activity for five months in October, four of which were suspended.

 In November 2025, Foyo joined National League club Sutton United on loan until January 2026.
 He made his Sutton debut on 16 November, in a 2–0 win over Halifax Town.
+On 5 December, he returned to his parent club after being handed an additional two-month ban by the Football Association, prohibited from playing competitively until 24 January 2026.
+On 25 February 2026, Foyo made the return to Sutton United joining on loan for the remainder of the season.
+He scored his first goal for Sutton on 3 March in a 2–0 win over Hartlepool United.

+Rhode Island FC

+On 23 July, 2026, Rhode Island FC of the USL Championship announced they had signed Foyo to a multi-year deal.